veeral-patel/website/content/about/index.md

 - [LR Tracker](https://github.com/veeral-patel/lr_tracker) - a web app I built at Mandiant to help me track my forensic analyses of different compromised computers

+- While in college, had the opportunity to participate in a US-UK CTF competition held at the University of Cambridge in the UK.
+[Managed to place 2nd individually](https://sa.berkeley.edu/news/2017/10/13/cal-sophomore-veeral-patel-places-2nd-cyber-security-competition)

 ## Knowledge Base

-I read a lot of books and papers on security (and watch conference talks) and upload my notes to [this site](https://knowledgebase.veeral-patel.com/).
+I sometimes read books/papers, and watch conference talks, on cybersecurity and upload my notes to [this site](https://knowledgebase.veeral-patel.com/).

-The site has 40+ articles and 70+ printed pages of content in total.
+So far, the site has about 40 articles and 70 printed pages of content in total.

 Highlights: